CITI-FM: History

 On July 6, 2016, the station rebranded as 92.1 CITI, using a new standardized branding used by most Rogers-owned rock stations.

 In July 2018, Wheeler was fired by Rogers for having been involved in "multiple disciplinary incidents" on-air.
-His firing came in the wake of transphobic remarks Wheeler made during his morning show; during a segment, Wheeler discussed Scarlett Johansson having declined a starring role as gangster Dante "Tex" Gill in the biographical film Rub & Tug, after criticism from the LGBT community over Gill—who was a trans man—being played by a cisgender woman.
+His firing came in the wake of transphobic remarks Wheeler made during his morning show; during a segment, Wheeler discussed Scarlett Johansson having declined a starring role as gangster Dante "Tex" Gill in a biographical film based on his life, after criticism from the LGBT community over Gill—who was a trans man—being played by a cisgender woman.
 Wheeler compared being transgender to being an "actor" that "pretends" to be a "different thing", and also expressed similar sentiment over Facebook Messenger with a listener who discussed the issue further, stating that "If someone is born human.
 And they pretend to be a dog.
 It is not right to agree with them for the sake of their feelings".
 Multiple businesses pulled their advertising from the station in response to the comments.

 After Wheeler's departure, co-hosts Jae and Dave Turnbull continued on the morning show along with former Winnipeg Blue Bomber Kelly Butler as a new addition.

 TJ Connors, son of legendary radio host Scruff Connors, joined the show replacing Butler in 2018.

 In 2021, Jae left CITI Mornings.